 Pegasus Seiya’s Armor are mostly painted in chrome color, you can see how shiny he is lol… There are also gold & shiny red on several part of his armor.
 His armor consists Pegasus/horse styled helmet, shoulder pads, chestplate, gauntlets, belt skirt, thigh bands, & long boots.
 Without his armor, Seiya wear plain red jumpsuit & Seiya got approximately 15 points of articulations & it’s 10 cm tall.
 The whole figure is made from PVC plastic, no diecast included at all but, as far as I handled him his material is still quite sturdy but, we still have to handle it with care.
 Apparently, from most available reviews people tends to be highly disappointed by his conversions due to the big differences compare to the promotional photos.

 Seiya’s proportions are looking pretty nice, some of his joints are well hidden enough although the ball joints on the elbows & knees are quite bugging.
 Seiya’s body appeared to be a bit slender & slim which his torso’s sculpting only shows the fabric sculpt of his jumpsuit instead of 6 pack like in the SCM.
 Unlike SC or SCM, Seiya’s armor are not removable except his helmet, it’s a bit let down.
 I was expecting more but, for sure it would make the figure more pricey.
+Seiya also having fair skin color, while this is inaccurate as in the anime he’s shown to be having tan skin than the rest of the Bronze Saints but, despite that I don’t really mind him having fair skin color.
 The figure was painted clean enough except for some certain area but, not a big problem for me overall he’s good.
 But, it’s odd that his hands & feets appeared to have doff silver instead of chrome.

 Seiya got movable shoulder pads, they uses hinge joint for his shoulder pads.
 Although, the shoulder pads was movable but, they’re still bothersome to move his head.